SimonSnider/RedPanda/README.md

 <t> PANDA Taint Modeling </t>

 # Quick Start Guide
-The PANDA Instruction Taint Analysis System (PANDA-ITAS) can be installed and run under default settings by following the instructions below.
+The PANDA Instruction Taint Analysis System (PANDA-RED) can be installed and run under default settings by following the instructions below.

 ## Installation
 Close the git repository and navigate to the parent folder of the project.
 Then run:
 ```
 pip install .
 ```
-This installs the current version of ITAS to your python3 environment.
+This installs the current version of RED to your python3 environment.

 ## Running
 ### Default Mode
-To run ITAS in the default mode use the following command:
+To run RED in the default mode use the following command:
 <b>
 ```
-python3 modules/ITAS.py
+python3 modules/PANDARED.py
 ```
 </b>
 All arguments and system settings will be prompted after running the command.
 <br><br/>

 ### Config Mode
-Sometimes it is useful to leverage the same settings over the course of multiple runs of ITAS without needing to input the same settings on command line each time.
-When this functionality is desired, you can use the ITAS configurable mode to accomplish it.
+Sometimes it is useful to leverage the same settings over the course of multiple runs of RED without needing to input the same settings on command line each time.
+When this functionality is desired, you can use the RED configurable mode to accomplish it.
 Said mode is initialized as follows:
 <b>
 ```
-python3 modules/ITAS.py -c
+python3 modules/PANDARED.py -c
 ```
 </b>
 To use config mode simply open <a>modules/debug.cfg</a> and edit the interior settings to match your desired settings.
 <br></br>

 ### System Arguments
-There are a variety of arguments to pass into ITAS.
+There are a variety of arguments to pass into RED.
 Below is a full list of what they mean and the types are input they expect.
 For argument field that specify a list of options, specify the list number as input during runtime.

 #### Output File Name
 This specifies the name of the output file.
 This argument does not take in file type as that is generated based on the desired output format.